codelilei/caffe-builder/README.md

 It also aims to adapt builds for the currently latest **VS 2017**.
-Additionally, dependencies are downloaded together from netdisk to avoid some annoying network prolems.
+Additionally, dependencies are downloaded together from netdisk to avoid some annoying network problems.
-Module build scripts also use local files in case of re-download.
+Module build scripts also use local files in case of repeated downloads.

 # Caffe-Builder